skypilot-org/skypilot/docs/source/reference/kubernetes/index.rst

 Your Kubernetes cluster gets added to the list of "clouds" in SkyPilot and SkyPilot tasks can be submitted to your Kubernetes cluster just like any other cloud provider.

+**Benefits of bringing your Kubernetes cluster to SkyPilot:**

-* Get all features of SkyPilot (setup management, job execution, queuing, logging, SSH access) on your Kubernetes cluster.
+* Get all features of SkyPilot (setup management, job execution, queuing, logging, SSH access) on your Kubernetes resources
+* Replace complex Kubernetes manifests with simple SkyPilot tasks
 * Maximize resource utilization by running cloud jobs on your Kubernetes cluster.
 * Seamlessly "burst" jobs to the cloud if the Kubernetes cluster is congested.

+**Supported deployment models:**

+* On-prem clusters (Kubeadm, K3s, Rancher)
+* Hosted Kubernetes services (AWS EKS, GKE)
+* Local development clusters (KinD, minikube)

 Kubernetes Cluster Requirements